connervieira/Pace/README.md

 8. Run `main.py` using Python 3, by running the following command: `python3 main.py`

 You can now enter information about how many steps you took on a particular date using Pace!
 Every time you'd like to re-run Pace, simply navigate to the Pace folder and run `main.py`.
 After the initial set up, you shouldn't need to edit `main.py` again, unless you'd like to make changes to your configuration.

+## Features

+### Quick

+After the initial configuration is complete, it's easy to add steps by date in a matter of seconds!

+### Easy

+Pace uses a simply terminal user interface that doesn't require you have an extensive knowledge of the command line.
+As long as you understand the basics, you'll have no problem running Pace!

+### Completely Open Source

+Just like HealthBox itself, Pace is completely open source from top to bottom, ensuring your privacy and security

+### Well Documented

+The source code of Pace is clearly laid out and well documented, making it easy to modify for other uses.

+### Works With HealthBox

+Pace works with HealthBox, the easy way to keep all of your health information in one secure, easy to access location!